AidanSpeakss/streamer-mode-for-firefox/README.md

 # Streamer Mode for Firefox
 Hides personal information from pages, similar to Discord's Streamer mode.

+# Explanation:
+When people are sharing their screen on Discord, Zoom, or even on sites like Twitch.tv.
+They often use their browser to react to videos, present information, play a game, etc. And if they visit a page that displays their fullname, email, or some other type of personal information, that information is visible to the stream and there is nothing they can do to stop it.
+That information can then be used to spam, dox, and harrass a streamer or a user of these platforms.
+Platforms like Discord have a built in 'Streamer Mode' that hides personal information on Discord.
+But these modes don't protect users when they are streaming their browser.
+Other sites or platforms could still display personal information and up until recently there was no tool to protect users.
+This extension is the tool that solves these problems.
+With it, you can prevent your information from getting in the hands of people that shouldn't have ever had it; by preemptively removing that information from pages, before those pages are even visible.

 # Donate:
 **XMR:** 43nkfFVcUFXNDYbZAHeqDt8Apjopj6nYp13VZT2z5XnJ5hU9Y1UQDR6fi9BbPnRV4ZU45npsfNXdjFtEYK17jS72NRGyYLp
 **Buy Me A Coffee:** https://www.buymeacoffee.com/devaidan